Cross-Channel Analytics overview

 - The column name of the transient ID for desired dataset (The person identifier link between datasets)

-- The Adobe Account Manager will work with Adobe engineering to enable Cross-Channel Analytics upon receiving your request.
+- The Adobe Customer Support will work with Adobe engineering to enable Cross-Channel Analytics upon receiving your request.
 Once enabled, a new rekeyed dataset that contains a new person ID column appears in Adobe Experience Platform.
-Your Adobe Account Manager can provide the new dataset ID and person ID column name.
+Adobe Customer Support can provide the new dataset ID and person ID column name.

 - When first turned on, Adobe will provide a backfill of stitched data that goes back as far as the beginning of the previous month (up to 60 days.)
 In order to do this backfill, the transient ID must exist in the unstitched data back that far in time.